 The sale of energy and capacity from the project is generally overseen by the applicable regulatory agency.
 For wholesale sales of electricity and capacity in areas of the continental United States outside of Texas, the owner or developer must have on file at FERC a rate schedule to govern such sales.
-For most sellers, that rate schedule is a marketbased rate tariff (MBR tariff), which allows the owner or developer to sell power on wholesale markets at prices set by the market and will be granted by FERC if the seller can demonstrate that it lacks horizontal or vertical market power in the relevant market.
+For most sellers, that rate schedule is a market-based rate tariff (MBR tariff), which allows the owner or developer to sell power on wholesale markets at prices set by the market and will be granted by FERC if the seller can demonstrate that it lacks horizontal or vertical market power in the relevant market.
 Sellers of electric energy and capacity under an MBR tariff are subject to the requirement to periodically report to FERC the transactions executed under the tariff, and to submit periodic market power updates if they own more than 500MW in the relevant market.
 For wholesale sales in Texas, Hawaii, and Alaska, and for retail sales of energy everywhere, the seller is subject to the requirements of the applicable state regulatory authority.

 With respect to environmental attributes, while the federal government in theory could establish a national renewable energy attribute system, states have occupied the field of US renewable energy attribute programmes to date.
-The US Congress has considered several bills over the past decade to establish a federal RPS, and the US Environmental Protection Agency promulgated the Clean Power Plan in October 2015, which (before being stayed by the US Supreme Court) would have created a programme similar to a federal RPS.
+The US Congress has considered several bills over the past decade to establish a federal RPS, and the US Environmental Protection Agency's Clean Power Plan, promulgated in October 2015 but now likely to be repealed, possessed some features similar to an RPS.